gavinworkman/SecondBrain/Draft 1.md

 - Compare types and severity of injuries across different field types.

-_Interestingly, this study had different conclusions than its soccer-related counterparts, showing a slightly higher incidence of lower-extremity injuries, particularly knee sprains and abrasions._
+_Interestingly, this study had different conclusions than its soccer-related counterparts, showing a slightly higher incidence of lower-extremity injuries, particularly knee sprains and abrasions.
+Additionally_

 #### D. **Key Trends and Differences**